arindamb911/Tribue-page/README.md

-# Tribue-page project for FreeCodeCamp
+#Tribute page project for FreeCodeCamp